Thanks to you, too, for tuning in to this, your favorite radio station for the excellence in broadcasting network, the Rush Limbaugh program.

 It's what the Council on Foreign Relations believe, and it's what some people in the State Department believe.

-Well, here's here's point number two.
+Well, here's point number two.

 We need to name the enemy.

-And I would tell the President the enemy is this regime.
+And I would tell the President, the enemy is this regime.

 It's this clerical regime in Iran.

-We need to use economic tools, diplomatic sanctions, we need to use political subversion, we need to help the pro-democracy forces inside Iran.
+We need to help the pro-democracy forces inside Iran.

 We need to use the Iranian intelligence agencies against themselves.